 We tested these hypotheses in two pilot studies and six experiments.
 Across our studies, we contrast paltering with both lying by commission and lying by omission, and demonstrate that paltering is a distinct form of deception.
 We begin by demonstrating that the concept of paltering is both readily comprehensible and easy for laypeople to distinguish from lying by omission and lying by commission (Pilot Study 1).
 We also investigate the prevalence of paltering among experienced negotiators.
-We find that experienced negotiators report that they engage in paltering as often as they lie by omission, and more often than they lie by commission (Pilot Study 2).
+We find that experienced negotiators report that they engage in paltering as often as they lie by omission and more often than they lie by commission (Pilot Study 2).

 Supporting Hypothesis 1, we find that would-be deceivers prefer to palter than to lie by commission (Study 1).
-In a face-to-face negotiation (Study 2), we compare the use of paltering to the use of lying by commission and test Hypotheses 3, 4 and 5.
+In a face-to-face negotiation (Study 2), we compare the use of paltering to the use of lying by commission and test Hypotheses 3, 4, and 5.
 We find that paltering, like lying by commission, enables negotiators to claim value, but that both paltering and lying by commission, once revealed, have substantial long-term reputational consequences.
 In Study 3, we replicate an aspect of Study 2 that tests Hypothesis 3 and find that those who palter can suffer reputational consequences akin to the consequences of those who lie by commission when the deceptions are detected.
-Studies 4a and 4b test Hypothesis 2 and find that palterers perceive their deception to be significantly more moral than their counterparts do.
+Studies 4A and 4B test Hypothesis 2 and find that palterers perceive their deception to be significantly more moral than their counterparts do.
 Finally, in Study 5, we contrast prompted palters and unprompted palters.
-Supporting Hypothesis 6, we find that participants judged palters that were prompted by a question to be significantly less ethical than unprompted palters.
+Supporting Hypothesis

-2In negotiations with a negative bargaining zone, deception may actually reduce impasses (Kray, Kennedy, & Van Zant, 2014).
+&lt;sup>2 In negotiations with a negative bargaining zone, deception may actually reduce impasses (Kray, Kennedy, & Van Zant, 2014).